 Would you like to learn how to make graffiti or street art yourself?

 Does graffiti and street art appeal to you and do you want to participate in a street art workshop, alone or with a friend?
 Then sign up for our workshops for private individuals in Amsterdam, Rotterdam or Antwerp and learn the basics of spraying graffiti.

+You can also gain inspiration during the many street art tours that are rich in the Netherlands and Belgium.
 Don't feel like going out?
-Then our 'Online tutorial: make your own graffiti' is for you.
+Then our 'Online tutorial: making graffiti yourself' is something for you.
 This one graffiti tutorial consists of 4 episodes and the exercises increase in difficulty per episode.